OliveIsLazy/Project-1.3/How to: GitHub.md

 The + dropdown menu: for creating new or importing old content i.e. repositories, issues.

 The avatar dropdown menu: regular profile settings.

+#### Signing up and your Profile Page

+Your chosen email can be hidden from public view.

+Your account must be verified before using.

+Emails are used for keeping you updated about changes made to your repos or the repos you follow. *(stub)*

+Your profile essentially three sections: personal information, your repos and your contributions.

+There are 5 tabs on your profile: Overview, Repos, Stars, Followers and Following.

+  - Stars are GitHub's equivelant to likes

+  - Following and followers is similar to twitter's setup.

+This page is mostly self explanitory.
+Tinker around yourself if you're that interested!